nanobox-io/nanobox-docs/source/app-config/boxfile/code-build.html.md

 title: code.build
 ---

-The `code.build` section of the boxfile.yml allows you to configure how your code and it's runtime environment are built and prepared for deploy.
+The `code.build` section of the boxfile.yml allows you to configure how your code and its runtime environment are built and prepared for deploy.
 When code is deployed to a nanobox app, a "build" server is provisioned.
 In the build server, your [engine](#engine) installs the necessary binaries, loads dependencies/packages, and configures the environment.
 Engines provide default config settings, but also provide user-definable settings.
 User specified settings override the defaults.

 The configuration options and final "code-package" are used in web and worker components.